-- (1) By force, threat, or deception, administer to another or induce or cause another to use a controlled substance; . . . or - (3) By any means, administer or furnish to another or induce or cause another to use a controlled substance, and thereby cause serious physical harm to the other person, or cause the other person to become drug dependent."

-distributing prescription drugs, including opioids, which are specifically known to Defendants to be dangerous because inter alia these drugs are defined under federal and state law as substances posing a high potential for abuse and addiction.
-Defendants are in the business of manufacturing, marketing, and/or distributing prescription drugs, including opioids, which are specifically known to Defendants to be dangerous because inter alia these drugs are defined under federal and state law as substances posing a high potential for abuse and addiction.
+- (1) By force, threat, or deception, administer to another or induce or cause another to use a controlled substance; . . . or - (3) By any means, administer or furnish to another or induce or cause another to use a controlled substance, and thereby cause serious physical harm to the other person, or cause the other person to become drug dependent." - 1017.
+Defendants are in the business of manufacturing, marketing, selling and/or distributing prescription drugs, including opioids, which are specifically known to Defendants to be dangerous because inter alia these drugs are defined under federal and state law as substances posing a high potential for abuse and addiction.
+Defendants are in the business of manufacturing, marketing, and/or distributing prescription drugs, including opioids, which are specifically known to Defendants to be dangerous because inter alia these drugs are defined under federal and state law as substances posing a high potential for abuse and addiction. - 1018.

-1019.
 Indeed, opioids are akin to medical-grade heroin.
 Defendants' wrongful conduct of deceptively marketing and pushing as many opioids onto the market as possible led directly to the public nuisance and harm to Plaintiffs-exactly as would be expected when medical-grade heroin in the form of prescription opioids are deceptively marketed, flood the community, and are diverted into an illegal, secondary market.